QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata_old.md

 ![](/assets/world-data/WorldData_Proxy_Gif.gif){: w="1920" h="1080" }
 * Each Threat can have an array of `Swat Look at Points` which is usually populated with world-space locations of visible doors.
 Instead of directly editing that, the BP_ThreatAwarenessActor class has an array called `Swat Look at Point Proxy` which will populate that other array at run time.
 Locations in this array are in local-space, so you can use the 3D gizmo to edit/visulize them.
-* The proxy structure used can also optionally link to a Door or Editor Only Look At Proxy which the construction script uses to keep the locations up to date.
+* The proxy structure used can also optionally link to a Door Spawner or BP_LookAtProxy which the construction uses to keep the locations relative.

 1. To populate the `Swat Look at Point Proxy`, you should use the Tool's `Do Look At Traces` **with the Threats selected** that you want to edit.
-Without needing to do any additional setup, this will trace to nearby doors and add them to the `Swat Look at Point Proxy` array if there is a clear line-of-sight.
+Without needing to do any additional setup, this will trace to nearby door spawners and add them to the `Swat Look at Point Proxy` array if there is a clear line-of-sight.
-    * If you want a door to be ignored for tracing (for a doorway for example), in the door's details you can enable the `Ignore for Look At` variable.
+    * If you want a door to be ignored for tracing (for a doorway for example), in the door spawner's details you can enable the `Ignore for Look At` variable.

 ![](/assets/world-data/WorldDataToolImages/Image_WorldDataTool_Threats_DoTraces.png){: w="222" h="38" }

 > ![](/assets/world-data/WorldDataToolImages/Image_WorldDataTool_ClearDebugLines.png){: .right }{: w="222" h="38" } If the trace line previews don't fade, you can press the `Clear Debug Lines` button at the top of the Tool.
 {: .prompt-tip }
 * You can also manually add extra locations to the `Swat Look at Point Proxy` for each Threat that the `Do Look At Traces` will ignore when running.
-But to help with automating that instead, you can use the Framework's Editor Only Look At Proxy actors.
+But to help with automating that instead, you can use the Framework's BP_LookAtProxy actors.

-### Editor Only Look At Proxy
+### BP_LookAtProxy

 * Place these at extra locations you'd like SWAT to look at.
 * You can add Threats to the `Forced Linked Threat Awareness` array which will add this proxies' location to them when `Do Look At Traces` is pressed.
 * Selecting a proxy after `Do Look At Traces` is run will show where it's used (unless it was forced, then it's always shown)

- > The selection-only debug previews only work/update when the Tool is open.
+>The selection-only debug previews only work/update when the Tool is open.
 {: .prompt-info }

 ![Selected Proxy with Forced Threats](/assets/world-data/WorldData_Proxy_Force.png){: w="1606" h="907" }
 _Selected Proxy with Forced Threats_

 You can also switch the proxy to an automatic mode which will perform a trace by enabling `Use for Auto Trace`.
 This will make the proxy's icon blue instead of purple and show radius previews for the `Auto Min Distance` and `Auto Max Distance`
 * `Auto Min Distance` and `Auto Max Distance` can be used to constrain the trace.
 Not too close so the SWAT doesn't twist weirdly and not too far for optimisation.
 * `Use Clip Plane` will use the `Clip Plane` transform to further constrain valid Threats.
     * You can use this make SWAT look at upstairs balconies from below but not above or at a corner from one side, but not the other etc.
     * `Clip Plane` can be selected in the view-port to be moved or rotated.
     * The plane is infinite, with Threats on the green side being kept.
     * If you've already ran `Do Look At Traces`, you will see a temporary debug coloured point as you adjust the plane.

 ![Selected Proxy with Auto Trace and a Clip Plane](/assets/world-data/WorldData_Proxy_AutoTrace_ClipPlane.png){: w="1944" h="1122" }
 _Selected Proxy with Auto Trace and a Clip Plane_

 ## 4. Doors

- > The selection-only debug previews only work/update when the Tool is open.
+>The selection-only debug previews only work/update when the Tool is open.
 That includes Front/Back text, clear-points and stack-up point info.
 {: .prompt-info }

 ### Placement
 * A room should always have it's nav-mesh separated by a door or doorway
 * Large spaces should be split at thresholds (usually with a doorway) to limit how much SWAT needs to clear, but it's not required.
-     * Doors should NOT be scaled, instead you should select the `Door Way` component and edit it's `Box Extent` variable.
+    * Doors should NOT be scaled, instead you should select the `DoorWayBox` component and edit it's `Box Extent` variable.
 DO NOT scale it.
-	 * The `Door Way` can be moved on the Y and Z axis.
-The actor's root seems to usually be in the corner or towards the centre of a doorways threshold.
+	* The `DoorWayBox` can be moved on the Y and Z axis.
+The actor's root seems to usually be in the corner or towards the centre of a doors threshold.
 * Using a custom door mesh smaller than the RoN door sizes is not recommended.
 Often this will lead to AI being able to path normally through a door, but SWAT not being able to do clear activities (probably due to the swung door's nav modifier blocking the small threshold)

 ![A Doorway Box on Meth that is offset slightly from the actor root](/assets/world-data/worlddata_mth_garage_doorway.jpg){: w="1972" h="1105" }
-_A Doorway box component on Meth that is offset slightly from the actor root_
+_A Doorway Box on Meth that is offset slightly from the actor root_
 ### Front & Back Threats
 1. `Front Threat` should be assigned to an `TL Extreme` threat placed right in front of the door with the correct room.
 2. `Back Threat` should be assigned to an `TL Extreme` threat placed right in back of the door with the correct room.
-     > When you select a door with the tool open, you will see front/back left/right texts which indicate what side you are facing.
+    > When you select a door spawner with the tool open, you will see front/back left/right texts which indicate what side you are facing.
     > When the text is readable, you are on that side of the door.
     {: .prompt-info }
 	> Once assigned, a green arrow (front) and red arrow (back) will be permanently visible to indicate assigned threats.
     {: .prompt-tip }
 3. ![](/assets/world-data/WorldDataToolImages/Image_WorldDataTool_Threats_Sync.png){: .right }{: w="222" h="38" } In the tool, press the `Sync Threat Awareness` button.
-This will populate the `Front/Back Threat Awareness Points` arrays on ALL your door based on the two above assigned threats.
+This will populate the `Front/Back Threat Awareness Points` arrays on ALL your door spawners based on the two above assigned threats.

 > These are super critical.
 Your SWAT will stack, but not clear if these are missing.
 > If these are assigned to the wrong room your game will crash when SWAT tries to clear the door, so be careful when duplicating already configured doors.
 {: .prompt-danger }

 ### Stack-Up Actors
+* We will use the `BP_StackUpActor` class based on the RoN class "StackUpActor".
+This contains some helpful debug previews and compatibility with door spawners.
 * There should be 4 for each position; `Front/Back left/Right Stack Up Points`.
-These are variable arrays on the door, in the `World Data > Stack Up` category.
+These are variable arrays on the door spawner, in the `World Gen > Stackup` category.
- * `Depth` and `Stack Up Position` need to match on the Stack Up actors. `0 = SP Alpha`,`1 = SP Beta` etc
+* `Depth` and `Stack Up Position` need to match on the Stackup actors. `0 = SP Alpha`,`1 = SP Beta` etc
- * `Door` should be linked on each BP_StackUpActor to it's owning door.
+* `Door Spawner` should be linked on each BP_StackUpActor to it's owning door.
 * To avoid manually doing this, you should use the Tool.

-1. Select a door.
+1. Select a door spawner.
 2. In the tool, press the `Add Stackup Points` button.
-3. Adjust the location of each `Stack Up Actor` as needed.
+3. Adjust the location of each `BP_StackUpActor` as needed.
     * Make sure it is above valid nav-mesh
 	* Keep in mind the swing of the Door
 	* When selected, you will see the capsule size of the player/SWAT so you can place them far enough apart.